usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 ## Current Recruiter
 Below is an interview with **Alex Karmazin**, a recruiter at one of the largest IT recruitment firms in USA.
+In light text are the questions.
+And right below it are Alex's answers.

 > Briefly tell me about your recruiting experience? </p>